flpm/oak/output/lists/subjects.md

     name: about Business
     title: 'Theme: Business'
     subtitle: Books about business and related topics
-    description: 'I have 11 books about Business in my bookshelf.
+    description: 'I have 11 books about Business in my personal library.

       ### Titles: